gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 It leverages the automatic type inference provided by some .NET languages like C#.

-### PriorityQueue polyfill

-`PriorityQueue<TElement, TPriority>` provided by `Gapotchenko.FX.Collections` module is an implementation of the prioritized queue introduced since .NET 6.
-The polyfill makes it available to all supported .NET versions.

 #### Deconstruction

 `Gapotchenko.FX.Collections` module comes with a function for `KeyValuePair<TKey, TValue>` deconstruction, so you can write this: